xbeat/Machine-Learning/README.md

 Tree Attention is a novel approach to handling long-context attention in large language models.
 It addresses the quadratic complexity problem of traditional attention mechanisms by organizing tokens into a tree structure.
 This structure allows for more efficient processing of long sequences, making it particularly useful for tasks involving large amounts of text or data.

+## Handling Temporary Data with Python's tempfile Module

+Introduction to Python's tempfile Module

+The tempfile module in Python provides a robust and secure way to create temporary files and directories.
+This module is essential for handling transient data without cluttering your filesystem or risking data leaks.

 ## Exploring Neuro-Vector-Symbolic Architectures in Python

 Introduction to Neuro-Vector-Symbolic Architectures (NVSA)